Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Conclusion

 \section{Conclusion}

-We have reported an ALE process consisting of sequential exposures of hydrogen and SF$_6$/Ar plasma for $x$-cut MgO-doped lithium niobate that is compatible with low-pressure ICP RIE systems.
-We observe etch rates up to $10.1 \pm 0.5$ \AA/cycle with a synergy of up to $94$\%.
-Both half-steps of the recipe exhibited saturation with respect to exposure time.
-Despite the occurrence of fluoride and magnesium compound redeposition leading to increased roughness after ALE, the sample roughness can be reduced below its original value by a post-process RCA clean.
-We have also found that the use of O$_2$/SF$_6$ or Cl$_2$/BCl$_3$ plasmas in place of SF$_6$/Ar plasma also yield ALE with synergies exceeding 90\%.
-With further development to reduce redeposited nonvolatile products, the ALE process has potential to smooth sidewall roughness and corrugations in PPLN and thereby enable improved TFLN device performance.
+We have reported an isotropic ALE process for $x$-cut MgO-doped lithium niobate consisting of sequential exposures of hydrogen plasma and SF$_6$/Ar plasma that is compatible with low-pressure ICP RIE systems.
+We observe an etch rate of $1.59 \pm 0.02$ \AA/cycle with a synergy exceeding $96$\%.
+Both half-steps exhibited saturation with respect to exposure time, though the SF$_6$ plasma half step was observed to soft-saturate.
+The substitution of O$_2$/SF$_6$ or Cl$_2$/BCl$_3$ plasmas in place of SF$_6$/Ar plasma was also found to yield ALE with synergies exceeding 90\%.
+Finally, the process was found to smoothen the sidewalls of TFLN waveguides fabricated using the state-of-art process, suggesting the potential of ALE to enhance the photonic performance of TFLN devices.